NevenNabil/Memory-Allocation-By-Segmentation/README.md

 any neighboring holes)
 4- Initial between holes spaces are considered old processes and user can choose to deallocate one of these old processes
+# Output:
+Your output is a drawing representing memory allocation as shown in below figure
+P1: Code
+P2:Data
+Hole0
+Old Process
+IV.
+BONUS:
+1- Worst fit option
+2- External compaction: shuffling memory contents to place all free memory (holes) together in one large block
+3- Error checking on inputs
+4- Any extra non required useful addition to the project